mauriciopoppe/dotfiles/README.md

 - Uncheck *use lion-style full screen* on General
 - Load preferences from the custom folder `dotfiles/iTerm2`

-## Secure dotfiles

-Secret files are not tracked by the repo but

 ## What's included?
 And how to customize it?

 Refer to the file `install.zsh` that each folder has, after cloning the repo you